sachila/CS-demo/README.md

 we have a couple of services to load and store the data in the client.

 `remote.service` - Generic service to send POST, GET requests.

-`vehicle-load service` - call remote service to load the data from a specific API `vehicle-cache-service` - Store the data we get from load service (components access data from this service).
+`vehicle-load service` - call remote service to load the data from a specific API.

+`vehicle-cache-service` - Store the data we get from load service (components access data from this service).

 Whenever data get loaded/changed, cache service fire an event.
 So the  components which are listening to these events jar